 1 .Open Internet Options window

-Caution: disabling third-party cookies may affects your interaction with those sites, if something goes wrong we recommend you to undo the changes made to browsers for third-party cookies.
+Caution: Disabling third-party cookies may affect your interaction with those sites, if something goes wrong we recommend you to undo those changes made to browsers.